Parachuting animals: 19th century

 The American aeronaut Hazel Keyes had a monkey named "Miss Jennie Yan-Yan" who was one of the most famous parachuting monkeys.
 Keyes toured the U.S. west coast in the 1890s with Jennie Yan-Yan, who had her own miniature parachute.
 While Keyes suffered injuries during several of her exhibitions, Jennie Yan-Yan was seemingly never harmed.
-During an exhibition in Austin, Texas, Keyes and Jennie were suspended 1,000 feet over Lake Austin.
+During an exhibition in Austin, Texas, Keyes and Jennie were suspended 300 m over Lake Austin.
 While Keyes failed to reach the powerhouse of the Austin Dam, Jennie jumped from her shoulder with a miniature parachute and descended to the waters below.
 William Kalt, who wrote a book about Keyes, said:

 "I don't mean to laugh, but so many of those news reports are similar, and they almost always end by mentioning that the monkey was not harmed.
 She would have these horrific accidents, where everyone nearly died, yet she kept getting right back up in that balloon!"

 A trained bonnet macaque named Mrs. Murphy made at least 150 parachute jumps during her tour of Europe and the United States in 1899 and 1900.
 She was purchased by her handler in India when she was two years old.
-She would hold her hands together and "pray" prior to her ascent in the balloon and then parachute solo from heights of around 1000 ft.
+She would hold her hands together and "pray" prior to her ascent in the balloon and then parachute solo from heights of around 300 m.

 20th century

 Parachuting animals continued to draw crowds in the 20th century.
-The parachuting monkey Bimbo made a series of balloon ascensions around Montana in 1906.
-On August 16, at the Columbia Gardens amusement park, mid-way through his parachute descent before a crowd of thousands, he fell.
-He had apparently gnawed through the ropes tying him to the parachute, fell around 1000 ft, and was "crushed to a shapeless pulp on the roof of the pavilion".
+The parachuting monkey Bimbo made a series of balloon ascensions around Montana.
+On 16 August 1906, at the Columbia Gardens amusement park, mid-way through his parachute descent before a crowd of thousands, he fell.
+He had apparently gnawed through the ropes tying him to the parachute, fell around 300 m, and was "crushed to a shapeless pulp on the roof of the pavilion".
 In 1912, a chimpanzee named Topsy performed around the United States in a balloon-parachute act.
 Air shows with stunt flyers also featured parachuting animals.
 Harold "Daredevil" Lockwood, for one, had a parachuting dog in 1928.

 Despite growing concerns for animal welfare in parachute acts, few performances were stopped.
 Nonetheless, the use of animals in daredevil acts became increasingly rare in the 20th century.
 In 1929, two planned parachute drops of monkeys at Roosevelt Field in Long Island were cancelled.
 The first, by Charles de Bevere and his monkey "Jumpy" was stopped by clubwomen from Garden City.
 A second drop, by parachutist Saul Debever and his monkey, was halted under threat of prosecution by the Society for the Prevention of Cruelty to Animals.